jundalisay/superb/content/en/research/sarkar/farming/section-3/afforestation.md

 ---
 title: "Afforestation Program"
-heading: "Water Conservation"
 date: 2022-01-31
 author: "PR Sarkar"
 description: "For afforestation programmes to be successful, surface water must be conserved."
 image: "/covers/farming.jpg"
-linkb: "/research/sarkar/farming/section-3"
-linkbtext: "Index"
-linkf: "/research/sarkar/farming/section-3"
-linkftext: "Index"
 icon: "/flags/in.png"
 ---

 A few hundred years ago, many of the desert regions in the world were full of trees and wildlife.
+The deserts have spread due to:

-Due to tree felling by local people and commercial interests, and the depletion of the subterranean water, the deserts have spread.
+- tree felling by local people and commercial interests
+- the depletion of the subterranean water

 Many problems occur with the disappearance of trees.